-Projects that are currently anticipated to be funded during SFY 2016 include all projects that are being carried forward from the previous IUP and projects appearing on the SFY 2016 Fundable PPL.
-The SFY 2016 Fundable PPL identifies 29 projects for a total of \$41,156,216.
-The Comprehensive Project List identifies the SFY during which a project is expected to proceed and execute a funding agreement.
+Projects that are currently anticipated to be funded during SFY 2017 include all projects that are being carried forward from the previous IUP and projects appearing on the PPL.
+The Carryover Project List identifies 49 projects for a total of \$108,336,335.
+The SFY 2017 Fundable PPL identifies 27 projects for a total of \$64,827,744.
+The Comprehensive Project List identifies all eligible projects which are being rolled over, per the procedure in Section V.